Article I. Name and Address

 Section I: Classes of Membership: The membership of the Association shall consist of the following:

-B. The applicant has read, understood and signed a copy of the most recent version of the MCASC Code of Ethics for Operator Members (“Code of Ethics”), the terms of which are incorporated by reference herein as if fully set forth.
+- The applicant has read, understood, and signed a copy of the most recent version of the MCASC Code of Ethics for Operator Members (“Code of Ethics”), the terms of which are incorporated by reference herein as if fully set forth.

-D. The applicant has a satisfactory safety rating from Federal Motor Carrier Safety Administration, or at the discretion of the board of directors.
+- The applicant has a satisfactory safety rating from Federal Motor Carrier Safety Administration.
+The rating may be waived temporarily at the discretion of the board of directors.

 Section III: Out-of-State Operator Members: Any person or company as described in Section II above from another state desiring consideration for non-voting operator membership in MCASC may submit a written application to the Board of Directors demonstrating that the following membership criteria has been satisfied:

-B. The applicant has read, understood and signed a copy of the most recent version of the MCASC Code of Ethics (“Code of Ethics”), the terms of which are incorporated by reference herein as if fully set forth.
+- The applicant has read, understood, and signed a copy of the most recent version of the MCASC Code of Ethics (“Code of Ethics”), the terms of which are incorporated by reference herein as if fully set forth.

-Section IV: Associate Members: Any person, firm, corporation, or business venture and in any form engaged in any major business incidental to the motorcoach industry in South Carolina shall be eligible for membership in a non-voting status and may submit a written application to the Board of Director.
+Section IV: Associate Members: Any person, firm, corporation, or business venture engaged in any major business incidental to the motorcoach industry in South Carolina shall be eligible for membership in a non-voting status and may submit a written application to the Board of Directors.
 The applicant must sign a copy of the most recent version of the MCASC Code of Ethics for Associate Members (‘Code of Ethics’), the terms of which are incorporated by reference herein as if fully set forth.

 Section V: Tour Operator Members: A firm, corporation or business that engages in the purchase of services and products from the members of the Motorcoach Association of South Carolina for the purpose of packaging tours.
 Tour Operator Members shall have all privileges afforded Associate Members and shall be granted marketplace privileges as a buyer.
 Any person or company as described above desiring consideration for tour operator membership in MCASC must submit a written application to the Board of Directors demonstrating that the following membership criteria have been satisfied:

-A. The applicant has been engaged in packaging tours requiring charter services of operator members of MCASC, but does not own or operate motorcoaches.
+- The applicant has been engaged in packaging tours requiring charter services of operator members of MCASC but does not own or operate motorcoaches.

-D. The applicant has provided a copy of his/her business license, if applicable; copy of registration with the Office of the Secretary of State; proof of a minimum of $1 million in errors and omissions insurance; and a company federal tax identification number.
+- The applicant has provided a copy of his/her business license, if applicable; copy of registration with the Office of the Secretary of State; proof of insurance; and a company federal tax identification number.

 Section VI: Honorary Members: Any person who has performed exemplary service to the motorcoach industry in the State of South Carolina shall be eligible of Honorary Membership upon approval by the Board of Directors.

 Section VII: Affiliate Members: Any person or organization that has an industry interest or is closely related to the goals and objectives of the Motorcoach Association of South Carolina shall be eligible for Affiliate Membership.
-Affiliate Membership shall be granted waiver of registration fees for the annual membership meeting and any other event sponsored by the Association.
-Affiliate Membership may be revoked upon a three-fourths vote of The Board of Directors.
+Affiliate Membership shall be approved by a majority vote of the Board of Directors.
+Affiliate Members shall be granted waiver of registration fees for the annual membership meeting and any other event sponsored by the Association.
+Affiliate Membership may be revoked upon a three-fourths vote of the Board of Directors.

 Section VIII: Approval of Membership: The Board of Directors, by a majority vote of those present at any duly constituted meeting, may approve all Operator Members, Out-of-State Operator Members, Associate Members, and Tour Operator members.
 The Board of Directors may approve all Associate Members, Tour Operator members, Out-of-State Operator members, and Honorary Members by electronic means (email and/or facsimile) provided that there is no objection, which will result in pending status until the next scheduled meeting of the Board of Directors.
 Applications for Operator, Out-of-State Operator, Associate, or Tour Operator membership shall be made upon such forms as the Board of Directors from time to time may prescribe and each shall be a member in good standing upon payment of dues and application approval.
 If membership is denied for any reason, the applicant may reapply for membership in one (1) year from date of denial.